Thomsch/untangling-tools-benchmark/README.md

     - `test/`: Python tests
   - `bash/`: Bash files
     - `main/`: Bash source code for the evaluation
-- `.env-template`: Template for the `.env` file containing computer-specific environment variables and paths
+- `.env-template`: Template for the `.env.sh` file containing computer-specific environment variables and paths
 - `conftest.py`: Pytest configuration
 - `evaluate.sh`: Script to run the evaluation on one Defects4J bug
 - `evaluate_all.sh`: Script to run the evaluation for a list of Defects4J bugs